tyrrellsystems/node-red-contrib-circadian-light/README.md

 ##Usage

-You set your lat/lon and the reporting interval then the node outputs a message with the current possition of the sun and it's % of daily hight:
+You set your lat/lon and the reporting interval then the node outputs a message with the current possition of the sun and it's % of daily maximum height:

 ```
 {